 The protocol of the present study was approved by the Institutional Review Board of the French Institute for Health and Medical Research (IRB Inserm n°17-404) and the Curtin University Human Research Ethics Committee (approval reference: HRE2017-0760).

 2.2.
 Design and Stimuli

 Three food categories were selected for stimuli development according to two main criteria: (i) high variability in nutritional quality within the category and (ii) consumed in all 12 countries included in the study.
 Mock packages representing a fictional brand (“Stofer”) were used as stimuli to prevent other factors from interfering with product evaluation (e.g., familiarity, loyalty, and habit).
 The mock packages were created to resemble real food products, and a zoom function was developed to allow participants to enlarge any area of the package, including the FoPL.
 Within each food category, a set of three products with distinct nutritional profiles (lower, intermediate, and higher nutritional quality) was created to allow ranking, and the same food products were used across the different FoPL conditions.
 No other nutritional information or quality indicators (e.g., organic certification) appeared on the mock packages, so as not to influence participants’ perceptions of the products.
 All FoPL variants appeared in the same place on a given food product, and covered roughly the same surface area on the package.
-An example of the set of pizzas used in the study with the five corresponding FoPLs tested is shown in Figure 1; the two other sets of cakes and breakfast cereals are shown in Figures S1 and S2.
+An example of the set of pizzas used in the study with the five corresponding FoPLs tested is shown in Figure 1

 2.4.
 Statistical Analysis